Guide to EU compliance testing of paper and board food contact materials

 Analysis of non-intentionally added substances (NIAS)

 Companies also need to consider substances that may end up in the food contact material non-intentionally at different stages of the production process.
-This is particularly important for recycled wood-based materials, which are more likely to contain contaminants.
+This is particularly important for recycled fiber-based materials, which are more likely to contain contaminants.

 The German BfR has also set limits for other contaminants that may unintentionally end up in recycled paper and board.
 Materials should be tested to ensure the limits listed in Table 2 are not exceeded.